Title

 The BFAD Memorandum Circular No. 7 classifies cough syrups based on their active ingredients, outlining prescription requirements and regulatory jurisdiction to ensure compliance with safety and efficacy standards.

-The Dangerous Drugs Board (DDB) is responsible for monitoring compliance and regulatory requirements involving registration, record-keeping, production, distribution, retail, import, and export of dangerous drugs.
+It states that DDB is in charge of compliance regulatory requirements covering registration, record-keeping, production, distribution, retail, import and export of dangerous drugs.

 Analyze Cases Smarter, Faster